 Nuclear Matters takes care to reinforce the importance of our website visitors' security and privacy among our employees.
 Our employees are trained and required to safeguard your information and, using physical, electronic and procedural safeguards, we restrict access to personal information to those employees and agents for business purposes only.

-Information Collection, Use, Retention and Sharing: Nuclear Matters does not collect personally identifiable information of visitors to the website; however we do track how long a user visits the site.
+Information Collection, Use, Retention and Sharing: Nuclear Matters does not collect personally identifiable information of visitors to the website; however, we do track how long a user visits the site.
 This information is provided to Google Analytics to inform Nuclear Matters of how many visitors we are serving and plan for website capacity and statistics on usage.
 This information has no personally identifiable information attached to it.
 Nuclear Matters only retains this data as long as you are on the website.
-Once you have ended your visit to www.nuclearmatters.org, the data is gone however; Google keeps this information for two years.
+Once you have ended your visit to www.nuclearmatters.com, the data is gone; however, Google keeps this information for two years.
 Please visit Google’s site “How Google uses data when you use or partners’ sites or apps” located at www.google.com/policies/privacy/partners to learn more.

 Nuclear Matters’ website also has an advocate center which requires login access.
-Nuclear Matters does hold personally identifiable data which is stored in our advocate database, NationBuilder.
+Nuclear Matters does hold personally identifiable data, which is stored in our advocate database, NationBuilder.
 NationBuilder is both the website’s content management system and CRM/contact database.
 As such, NationBuilder is responsible for all data security and privacy; though, Nuclear Matters has sole ownership of the data we collect.
 You can read NationBuilder’s Terms of Service here: https://nationbuilder.com/tos We use this data to measure how involved Nuclear Matters’ advocates are with the coalition, send email communications about coalition updates, policy issues, or other grassroots activities.
 Nuclear Matters’ administrators and website managers have access to this data.
 These two groups need access to facilitate the activities described above.
-The data is retained in perpetuity unless the user requests that their account be removed from the database.
+The data is retained as the purpose of collection is ongoing.
+Nuclear Matters will promptly remove accounts covered by the GDPR upon request.
 Nuclear Matters collects this information under the GDPR’s lawful basis of legitimate interest.
 Nuclear Matters believes this information is necessary to adequately involve advocates in coalition activities and send them personalized updates.
 The information retained has a minimal impact to privacy and is secure through NationBuilder.

 GDPR Access and Control Over Data: If you are presently in the European Union, the General Data Protection Regulation offers you rights to your data which you are free to exercise at any time.
-You can exercise those rights by contacting NEI’s Data Protection Officer, who will facilitate your request within the 30 day required time under the GDPR.
-For purposes of the GDPR, NEI is the controller, which is defined as the organization that determines the purposes and means of processing of personal data.
+You can exercise those rights by contacting Nuclear Matters’ Data Protection Officer, who will facilitate your request within the 30 day required time under the GDPR.
+For purposes of the GDPR, Nuclear Matters’ is the controller, which is defined as the organization that determines the purposes and means of processing of personal data.

 1201 F St., NW Suite 1100